cran/airGRdatasets/README.md

 ### Release version

-To install the version of the package that is on the CRAN, you just have to use the following command line:
+To install the version of the package that is on the CRAN, simply run:

 ``` r
 install.packages("airGRdatasets")